1

 How much do program manager intern jobs pay per hour?

-As of Jul 7, 2026, the average hourly pay for program manager intern in Washington, DC is $19.30, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for program manager intern in Washington, DC is $19.29, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.35 and $21.78 per hour, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as a Program Manager Intern, and why are they important?
+What are the key skills and qualifications needed to thrive as a program manager intern, and why are they important?

 To thrive as a Program Manager Intern, you typically need strong organizational skills, project management knowledge, and enrollment in or completion of a relevant degree such as business or engineering.
 Familiarity with project management tools like Microsoft Project, Jira, or Trello and basic understanding of Agile or Waterfall methodologies are often expected.
 Excellent communication, teamwork, and problem-solving abilities help interns coordinate efforts and adapt to dynamic team environments.
 These skills and qualities are crucial for successfully supporting project delivery and aligning team objectives in a fast-paced setting.

-What does a Program Manager Intern do?
+What is the role of a Program Manager Intern?

 What are the most commonly searched types of Program Manager jobs in Washington, DC?
-The most popular types of Program Manager jobs in Washington, DC are:

-What are popular job titles related to Program Manager Intern jobs in Washington, DC?
 For Program Manager Intern jobs in Washington, DC, the most frequently searched job titles are:

-Posted 5 days ago
+Posted 6 days ago

 Job description